KhaledAshrafH/Auto-Filling-Text/README.md

-# Auto-Filling Text with N-Gram Models
+# Auto Filling Text with N-Gram Models

 This project is an auto-filling text program implemented in Python using N-gram models.
 The program suggests the next word based on the input given by the user.
 It utilizes N-gram models, specifically Trigrams and Bigrams, to generate predictions.